lizhanmit/java-8/README.md

 If you use an interface to declare the lambda function, this interface can only have one abstract method.
 But it is allowed to have one or more implemented methods.

-Runnable interface is a typical example as it only contains one abstract method: run().
+`Runnable` interface is a typical example as it only contains one abstract method: `run()`.

-> From Java 8, an interface can have implemented methods.
+From Java 8, an interface can have implemented methods.
 (Before Java 8, an interface can only have abstract methods.)

-Functional interface: the interface only has one abstract method, which is used for declaring lambda functions.
+**Functional interface**: the interface only has one abstract method, which is used for declaring lambda functions.

 In order to make sure the interface is a functional interface and it will not be misused by others, it is a good practice to add the annotation `@FunctionalInterface` at the top of the interface, although it is optional.

+## Java Build-in Functional Interfaces

 Java 8 has some out-of-box interfaces for using lambda expression in common scenarios, such as `Prediction`, `Supplier`, and `Function`, so that you do not need to create an interface yourself.

+### Predicate<T>

+Represents a predicate (boolean-valued function) of one argument.
+Accepts a single input argument and returns a boolean result.

+### Consumer<T>

+Represents an operation that accepts a single input argument and returns no result.
+E.g. print an object.

+### BiConsumer<T,U>

+Represents an operation that accepts two input arguments and returns no result.